 The Honolulu Rail Transit Project promotes environmental, economic, and social well-being by incorporating sustainability practices throughout its planning, design, construction and operations.
 HART's practices recognize the unique environmental and cultural qualities of Hawaii, both regionally as well as at the neighborhood level.
 Our proactive sustainability efforts will highlight and preserve our 'aina for future generations.

-Developed by the U.S. Green Building Council (USGBC), the LEED Green Building Rating System is a national standard for developing a high-performance sustainable building.
+The Leadership in Energy and Environmental Design (LEED) Green Building Rating System is an internationally recognized standard for developing a high-performance sustainable buildings.
 The LEED rating system promotes sustainable site development, including access to rail stations, as well as water efficiency, clean energy, recycled and locally sourced materials selection and efficient waste management practices.

-The Maintenance and Storage Facility (MSF) is located on a 43-acre site near Leeward Community College and includes an Operations and Services Building, Maintenance of Way Building, Train Wash Facility, and Wheel Truing Facility.
-This facility will accommodate over 100 rail vehicles for storing, servicing, and repairs.
+The Rail Operations Center (ROC) is located on a 43-acre site near Leeward Community College and includes an Operations and Services Building, Maintenance of Way Building, Train Wash Facility, and Wheel Truing Facility.
+This facility incorporates nearly 5 miles of track and will accommodate more than 100 rail vehicles for storing, servicing, and repairs.

 Honolulu Rail Transit Advantage

 Public transportation can reduce greenhouse gas emissions by providing an alternative to driving.
 On a national scale, transportation accounts for 28% of greenhouse gas emissions.
-64% of these transportation emissions come from cars, SUVs and pickups.
-Electric-powered rail technologies, like the one to be used for the Honolulu Rail Transit Project, produce about 75% less in greenhouse gas emissions per passenger mile than private automobiles.
-In addition to providing a clean energy alternative to driving, the Honolulu Rail Transit Project also will help preserve green spaces by facilitating focused development and reduce carbon emissions related to transportation.
+64% of these transportation emissions come from cars, trucks and SUVs.
+Electric-powered rail technologies, like the used by the Honolulu Rail Transit Project, produce about 75% less in greenhouse gas emissions per passenger mile than private automobiles.
+In addition to providing a clean energy alternative to driving, the Honolulu Rail Transit Project also will help preserve green spaces by facilitating focused development in the rail corridor and reducing carbon emissions related to transportation.

 Source: Hodges, Tina, Office of Budget and Policy, Federal Transit Administration, USDOT.
 January 2009.